-This facility houses the disciplines of social science, psychology, education, health and physical education and a learning lab.
-Also located in this building are the NE Development Foundation offices and a lecture auditorium.
-The building is named in honor of a former member of the Board of Trustees.
+This facility houses the disciplines of social science, psychology, history, health and physical education, a learning lab, and a lecture auditorium.
+The building is named in memory of a former member of the Board of Trustees.

 NEMCC Health and Nutrition Center